-► What about Pre-Existing Conditions?
+What about Pre-Existing Conditions?

 Today, many insurance plans refuse to cover individuals with a pre-existing medical condition.
-The new law bans this practice for children under 19 now, and bans it for adults in 2014.
+The new federal health care law bans this practice for children under 19 this year, and adults in 2014.
 But if you are a young adult with a pre-existing condition today, that news is little comfort in the short-term.

 Fortunately, you are not completely out of options.
-Starting last year, the new health care law established a federal program called the Pre-Existing Condition Insurance Program (PCIP).
-You can't be charged more than a healthy person would pay for comparable coverage.
+Starting July 1st, the new health care law established a federal program called the Pre-existing Condition Insurance Program (PCIP).
+You can't be charged more than a healthy person would pay for comparable coverage

 It is not cheap, but it beats trying to manage your health care costs with no coverage.
-To enroll, you must have a pre-existing health condition and have gone without insurance for at least six months.
+To enroll, you must have a pre-existing health condition and have gone without insurance for six months.
 To check out the premiums for these plans, go to www.healthcare.gov/law/about/provisions/pcip.